thiwaK/m3u8_downloader/README.md

 aPlus Downloader is a python-based GUI.
 The following requirements must be satisfied in order to use this.

 * python 3.x must be installed.
-* Any Windows or Linux operating system
+* Any Windows operating system

 ---